 Big House 5K: Supporting the Local Washtenaw Community

-Big House 5K is a fundraiser to support the following six local non-profit entities.
-We encourage you to raise additional funds to support these great causes in addition to your race registration fee donation.
+The 2017 Big House 5K supported the following six local non-profit entities.
+We encourage you race participants to support these great causes by learning more, getting involved and by making an additional donation with your race registration fee donation.

 - Established in 2011, the Michigan Ovarian Cancer Alliance strives to save women's lives by promoting the early detection of ovarian cancer and improved treatment outcomes.
 MIOCA raises awareness of ovarian cancer, provides resources and support to survivors and their families, advocates both locally and federally, educates Michigan communities, and funds innovative ovarian cancer research.
 MIOCA provides Survivor Support Totes filled with helpful items to UMHS ovarian cancer patients and funds a local ovarian cancer support group.
 Through MIOCA's Geri Fournier Ovarian Cancer Research grant, U-M researchers have received a total of $95,000 over the last two years.
 MIOCA also partners with the Next Generation Ovarian Cancer Alliance, a U-M student organization that works with MIOCA to raise awareness of this lethal disease, which affects females of all ages.